fwcd/deplocator/README.md

 ## Running
 `python3 -m deplocator [project folder] [project package prefix]`

-For example, if you have a repository called `myapp` in your current directory with classes being located under `com.myapp`, you can use:
+For example, if you have a repository called `myapp` in the parent directory with classes being located under `com.myapp`, you can use:

-`python3 -m deplocator myapp com.myapp`
+`python3 -m deplocator ../myapp com.myapp`